Bandai

 Bandai made things right this time

 This time Bandai is doing a golden MS right (finally!).
 It's an MG 2.0 kit with good enough engineering.
 It's chromed (not lame yellow plastic; I also think the kind of chrome used here looks better than that used in most other chromed kits).
 There's under-gating.
 And it's mass-retailed (instead of P-Bandai).
+The only thing I'd complain is the finger tips can pop off fairly easily.
+Caution is recommended.

-Recommends this
+Recommends this product

 Review by